-- 1. Make sure the headlamp control is in the OFF position. - 2.
-Open the tailgate to expose the lamp assembly screws and remove the two screws from the tail lamp assembly. - 3.
-Carefully pull the lamp assembly straight rearward from the tailgate pillar to disengage two hidden snap-in retainers.
-(Flare side tail lamps are not equipped with snap-in retainers.) - 4.
-Remove bulb socket from the lamp assembly by turning it counterclockwise. - 5.
-Pull bulb straight out of socket and press in the new bulb.
+1. Make sure the headlamp control is in the OFF position.

+2. Open the tailgate to expose the lamp assembly screws and remove the two screws from the tail lamp assembly.

+3. Carefully pull the lamp assembly straight rearward from the tailgate pillar to disengage two hidden snap-in retainers.

+4. Remove bulb socket from the lamp assembly by turning it counterclockwise.

+5. Pull bulb straight out of socket and press in the new bulb.